2001–02 Detroit Pistons season

-In the Eastern Conference First Round of the playoffs, the Pistons would defeat the Toronto Raptors in five games, and advance to the second round for the first time since 1991.
+In the Eastern Conference First Round of the 2002 NBA playoffs, the Pistons would defeat the Toronto Raptors in five games, and advance to the second round for the first time since 1991.
 However, in the Eastern Conference Semi-finals, after winning Game 1 over the 3rd-seeded Boston Celtics, 96–84 in Detroit, the Pistons would lose the next four games, thus the series.
 Following the season, Stackhouse was traded to the Washington Wizards, while White was traded to the Denver Nuggets, and Dana Barros was released to free agency.